ptmt/connect-dispatcher/README.md

 ==================
 [ ![Codeship Status for unknownexception/connect-dispatcher](https://www.codeship.io/projects/11527a50-f90d-0131-a739-5e0e92dbe03c/status)](https://www.codeship.io/projects/28799)

+_Disclaimer_. `connect-dispatcher` is outdates.
+See koajs, rest, react-router or other frameworks.

 Why?

 1. Conventions over configurations.
-No more huge routes tables.
+DRY routes.
 2. It has to be simple.
-A controller returns data to a views, explicit or implicit renders the diffirent type of views depends from context.
+A controller returns data to a views, rendering the different type of views depend on the context.
-You can process a first response on the server-side, then render the same view in the browser.
+You can process the first response on the server-side, then render the same view in the browser.
-2. Caching controllers, views or you can persist in a cache the entire page.
-Currently cache stored in a memory, but not a big deal move on to Redis.
+2. Caching controllers, views, or the entire html.
+Cache stored in a memory, but there is no a big deal about moving to Redis.
-4. Small size footprint, just single file dispatcher.js
+4. Small size footprint, just single file src/dispatcher.js written with typed Flow ES6.

 For more information see [examples](https://github.com/unknownexception/connect-dispatcher/tree/master/examples) and [tests](https://github.com/unknownexception/connect-dispatcher/tree/master/test).